 Stories in this episode

-- EPA Caves the Day After Pennsylvania and other States Sue Over Ozone - It only took about a day for the Environmental Protection Agency to reverse its decision to delay implementation of new, tougher air pollution standards developed during the Obama administration.
+- EPA Saves the Day After Pennsylvania and other States Sue Over Ozone - It only took about a day for the Environmental Protection Agency to reverse its decision to delay implementation of new, tougher air pollution standards developed during the Obama administration.

 - Natural Gas Building Boom Fuels Climate Worries, Enrages Landowners - Companies have asked a federal regulator to approve thousands of miles of pipeline from Appalachia.
 They almost always get their way.